brikis98/yevgeniy-brikman-homepage/_posts/2008-05-30-eten-glofiish-m800-review.md

 ## The Buttons

-The keys on the keyboard aren't raised or particularly distinct feeling, but somehow, typing is still fairly easy and you don't make too many mistakes.
+The keys on the keyboard aren't raised or particularly distinct feeling, but somehow, typing is still fairly easy, and you don't make too many mistakes.
 It's a vast improvement over typing on any of the other phones I've tried, including those with a standard phone keypad (3 letters per button), blackberry style keypad (2 letters per button), and it's certainly better than